Pakistan Says Following 'Holistic' Strategy to Combat Covid-19, Rules Out Adopting WHO Recommendation

-Pakistan on Tuesday registered its highest single-day spike of coronavirus cases with 5,387 new infections, taking the total tally to 113,702.
-The deadly virus has so far claimed 2,255 lives.
+Pakistan on Tuesday saw a steep rise in the coronavirus cases with highest single-day spike of over 6,000 new cases, taking the total tally to 116,868.
+The deadly virus has so far claimed 2,306 lives.

 Special Assistant to the Prime Minister on Health Dr Zafar Mirza said the government is pursuing a "holistic strategy to combat the coronavirus".